codacy/docs/docs/repositories/commits.md

 ## Complexity tab

 The **Complexity** tab displays the complexity changes introduced by the {{ page.meta.page_name }}.
-Use the sidebar filters to filter the list by high increase, low increase, or improvement.
+Use the sidebar filters to filter the list by high increase (4 or more), low increase (1 to 3), or improvement (less than 0).

+!!! note
+    When calculating the complexity variation introduced by a {{ page.meta.page_name }}, Codacy only considers files with a high increase in complexity.
+For more information, see [how Codacy calculates cyclomatic complexity](../faq/code-analysis/which-metrics-does-codacy-calculate.md#complexity).

 ![Complexity tab](./images/{{ page.meta.file_name }}-tab-complexity.png)